 As of this writing, Guardians of the Galaxy: Cosmic Rewind is the only attraction currently using the virtual queue.
 TRON Lightcycle Run has not opened to the public yet, so technically, it’s not using the virtual queue until April 4, 2023.

-What we don’t know is if Disney will continue using the virtual queue for Cosmic Rewind at the same time as TRON, or if once TRON opens up they will move Cosmic Rewind back to a standby queue.
-Either scenario is possible at the moment.
+So far, Disney will continue using the virtual queue for Cosmic Rewind at the same time as TRON and they will not move Cosmic Rewind back to a standby queue.
+However, they haven’t announced whether guests will be able to be in both queues at once yet.

 What we can do is look at what Disney did in the past.
 There were some months when Walt Disney World had multiple virtual queue attractions running simultaneously, and during those times, guests were not allowed to be in multiple virtual queues at the same time.